firesidefiction/firesidefiction.github.io/_drafts/2018.2/issue-55-may-2018/2018-05-15-the-paladin-protocol.md

 **Command confirmed.
 Initiating Paladin Protocol.**

 They don’t know what a “Paladin Protocol” is.
 It had never featured in any of Aaryn’s designs for the system.
-“What the…Viktor?!
+“What the… Viktor?!
 Central Control, I order you to stop!
 Command: Terminate Paladin Protocol immediately!”

 **Request denied.
 Paladin Protocol initiated.**